j2labs/zmq_examples/README.md

 What do you think happens if we turn on `camera1.py` twice instead?
 You should try it!

-## Passing JSON

-This example demonstrates how a pool of workers might be constructed.
-The PUSH/PULL pattern let's us connect as many clients to the message socket as we need and ZeroMQ will handle the load-balancing for us.
-It sends message round-robin to each of the connected handlers.

-Let's turn the server on.

-    $ ./server.py
-    Hello world?

-We see that server has sent only one message.
-A PUSH socket will block until there is at least one client connected.

-One we turn on a client, `client.py`, we see the client immediately handle a message.
-The server then sends a message once a second to the client.

-    $ ./client.py
-    200 :: hello world

-Disconnect your client and you will see the server block again.
-Turn on two clients and watch each client take turns receiving a message.

 ## Wayne's World 2

 This example uses a single TCP PUB socket, but uses `camera_1` and `camera_2` as the subscription topic.